 Your website’s purpose might depend on your goals

-If your website is to be a marketing tool to grow your local business or advertise a product or service, then you need a website that your local customers are going to understand, and be able to navigate well.
-You can also blog your way to cash with your website and sell advertising space on the home page.
+Your website’s purpose might depend on your goals If your website is to be a marketing tool to grow your local business or advertise a product or service to your target audience, then you need a website that your local customers are going to understand, and be able to navigate well.
+You can also blog your way to cash with your website and sell online advertising space on the home page.

 The purpose of your website is also a reflection of your personality.
-If your local business is aiming to raise awareness, then it might not be a website that you require, perhaps maybe you should start small with social media platforms, these are more than often free to create and only require little pockets of time to build and influence.
+If your local business is aiming to raise awareness, then it might not be a website that you require, perhaps maybe you should start small with social media sites, these are more than often free to create and only require little pockets of time to build and influence.
 You could use your social media journey as a trial run before deciding whether or not a website is the way forward, as often on social media you may be able to gage the amount of engagements (likes, shares, tweets) that you’re getting and leave that to decide whether your online presence is large enough to pay for a website.
-Basically, it’s important to make sure that your website is going to bring you a return on investment, you don’t want to buy a website that nobody will use.
+Remembering that social media requires basic content such as pictures and short descriptions that are easily sharable, whereas a website requires more interactive content, and the ability to combine content with calls to action, sales approaches, blog posts and more.
+Basically, it’s important to make sure that your website is going to bring you a return on investment, you don’t want to buy a website that nobody will use, do some research on whether or not you need a website for your business, checking what competitors are doing and how other online businesses are working in your field of work.

 Increasing visibility for your business